AnnaYang2020/RICo_Data_Selection_for_Instruction-Tuning/README.md

     --candidate-file data/candidates/000-input_Alpaca5000_sampled_data.json
 ```

 This stage replaces each candidate context with a length-matched random context and computes the control perplexity.
-No seed is set because the original implementation did not set one; adding a fixed seed would change the generated control contexts and therefore would not be semantically identical.

 ### 5. Aggregate global RICo scores